Shibuya Sky: Tokyo's Ultimate Rooftop Viewpoint

 Toilets: Modern, clean restrooms are available on the 46th floor.

-Baby-Changing Facilities: Yes, baby-changing facilities are available within the Shibuya Scramble Square building and on the Shibuya Sky floors.
+Baby-changing facilities: Yes, baby-changing facilities are available within the Shibuya Scramble Square building and on the Shibuya Sky floors.

 Other attractions nearby